FastLED/FastLED/README.md

   * See [dev/dev.ino](dev/dev.ino).
 <img width="1220" alt="image" src="https://github.com/user-attachments/assets/66f1832d-3cfb-4633-8af8-e66148bcad1b">

-To make changes just edit the [dev/dev.ino](dev/dev.ino) file.

-When changes are made then push to your fork and issue a pull request.
+When changes are made then push to your fork to your repo and git will give you a url to trigger a pull request into the master repo.

 ## Help and Support